web-page-url/bawal-code/ARCHITECTURE.md

-# Code Mantra v2.0 - Architecture Documentation
+# Bawal Code v2.0 - Architecture Documentation

 ## 🏗️ Improved Architecture Overview

-The Code Mantra programming language has been completely refactored from a monolithic 600+ line component into a clean, modular, and maintainable architecture.
+The Bawal Code programming language has been completely refactored from a monolithic 600+ line component into a clean, modular, and maintainable architecture.
 This document outlines the new structure and improvements.

 ## 📁 Project Structure